 The Board of Trustees schedules regular meetings the third Tuesday of each month.
 Additional meetings may be scheduled on the first Tuesday of the month.
 All meetings of the Board are open to the public, but as provided by law certain matters may be discussed in executive session.
-Copies of the agenda and location of each Board meeting are available in Building 100 for the entire staff and faculty of the College and are also posted on the College and District E-mail system, as well as on the District website.
+Copies of the agenda and location of each Board meeting are sent via email to the entire staff and faculty of the District and are also physically posted at each College, as well as posted on the District website.